Load data from cloud storage: Google Cloud Storage

 The role you use determines the privileges you have.
 In this tutorial, use the ACCOUNTADMIN system role so that you can view and manage objects in your account.
 For more information, see Using the ACCOUNTADMIN Role.

-A warehouse provides the required resources to create and manage objects and run SQL commands.
+A warehouse provides the compute resources that you need to execute DML operations, load data, and run queries.
 These resources include CPU, memory, and temporary storage.
-Your trial account has a virtual warehouse (compute_wh) that you can use for this tutorial.
+You can use the SNOWFLAKE_LEARNING_WH warehouse for this tutorial.
 For more information, see Virtual warehouses.

 To set the role and warehouse to use, do the following: